|

 - CRS

 - Computer Reservation System.
-CRS Codes are the three character station codes used by the online booking and reservation system.
+CRS Codes are the three character station codes

-You can enter the CRS code instead of the full station name on the National Rail journey planner.
+full station name on the National Rail journey planner.

 - CSR

-- Cab Secure Radio
+- Cab Secure Radio - now being replaced by GSM-R.

 - CTRL